Oakwood University: Musical groups

 The Aeolians, Oakwood University's premier touring ensemble, was founded in 1946 by former professor, Dr. Eva B. Dykes.
 This choir has 45–60 members from various disciplines, and the group travels nationally and internationally as musical ambassadors for the university.
 The choir has visited Romania, Great Britain, Poland, Jamaica, and Bermuda among other locations.
 The group has also performed at the White House for President Bill Clinton and at the Kennedy Center, both in Washington, D.C.
-The current conductor of the ensemble is Jason Max Ferdinand, M.M., a graduate of Oakwood University and Morgan State University and a former Aeolian.
 Other musical ensembles on campus include gospel choirs Dynamic Praise, Voices of Triumph, the group Serenity winners of the First Season of "Making The Group" reality show competition.
 Oakwood University is known for its legacy of great music.
 In 2010, an Oakwood-based vocal group, Committed, won the a capella TV competition The Sing-off.
 In 2017, the choir was named Choir of the World at the National Eisteddfod of Wales Music Festival.
 The group is featured in Jacob Collier's 2019 recording and video of Lionel Richie's song All Night Long (All Night).